omar2535/ctf-old/overthewire/Wargames.md

 stat -c "%a %U:%G %n" /usr/bin/passwd
     You can change the run id of a file as root or a certain group so that you don't have to give a user rights to a file explicitly

+/etc/passwd
+    is a text file containing attributes of each user or account on a linux computer.

+more
+    is useful for displaying more information about a command in terminal.
+Will only be called if screen size is too small.
+Can enter `vi` from more.